ZakYeo/gpt-command/README.md

 - Auto-detects the operating system (Windows, MacOS, Linux).
 - Query chatGPT
-- Translates input commands to the detected operating system's command syntax.
+- Use the cmd command to translate input commands to the detected operating system's command syntax.
-- Utilizes OpenAI's GPT models for accurate command translation.
+- Create custom commands in a JSON file to give chatGPT context for specific commands.

 ## Requirements